Supreme Court on delay in lodging FIR / Complaint. Consequences of delay. What is not considered as delay? When is delay condoned?

 In Ravinder Kumar & Anr.
 Vs. State of Punjab, (2001) 7SCC 690 the Apex Court held –

-3.6 Delay automatically does not render the prosecution case doubtful
+3.6 Delay in lodging FIR does not automatically render the prosecution case doubtful

 In Amar Singh vs Balwinder Singh & Ors., (2003) 2 SCC 518, the Hon’ble Supreme Court held –